mimarox/jtf4j/README.md

 # jtf4j
-A Java JSON Transformation Library able to work with any underlaying JSON library (like Jackson, Gson, org.json and JSON-P)
+A JSON Transformation Framework for Java able to work with any underlaying JSON library (like Jackson, Gson, org.json and JSON-P)